aknrdureegaesr/pelican.wiki.repo/Tutorials.md

 - [Deploying a Pelican Blog with Gitlab-CI](http://blog.squareys.de/new-website/#pelican-m-css-gitlab-ci)

-- [eval-pelican](https://greeder59-eval-pelican.netlify.com/) An oddly named tutorial site that resulted from me typing up my notes as I evaluated the Pelican static site builder.
-Talks about using Git and Github, virtual Python environments, Markdown, themes, and deployment to Netlify.com.
+- [eval-pelican](https://greeder59.github.io/eval-pelican) An oddly named tutorial site that resulted from me typing up my notes as I evaluated the Pelican static site builder.
+Talks about using Git and Github, virtual Python environments, Markdown, themes, and deployment to Netlify.com, and Github-pages.
 Backed up by a full public Github repository.

 - [Build A Blog With Pelican And Python](https://matthewdevaney.com/posts/2019/03/04/build-a-blog-with-pelican-and-python-pt-1-installation-theme/) is a full Pelican v4 tutorial from installation to deployment on Github Pages.
 Covers custom themes, writing content & keeping it organized, Disqus comments and enabling Google Analytics